harvardinformatics/ifxdjango/README.md

 Library submodules should then be added to the application

-   > for m in ifxauth ifxurls nanites.client ifxuser ifxmail.client ifxrequest ifxreport fiine.client ifxbilling; do git submodule add git@github.com:harvardinformatics/${m}.git; done
+   > for m in ifxauth ifxurls djvocab nanites.client ifxuser ifxmail.client ifxrequest ifxreport ifxec fiine.client ifxbilling; do git submodule add git@github.com:harvardinformatics/${m}.git; done

 Your application may require a different list.
 If so, make sure that PYTHONPATH is properly set.